 Hulk: Our favorite tank in the game, Hulk is unparalleled when it comes to physical damage.
 He may move slower than some nimble heroes, but he can take a beating and deliver an even stronger one with his fists.
 Plus, it’s really fun to smash and throw enemies around as Hulk.

 Spider-Man, Spider-Gwen, Miles Morales: All three Spidey heroes have similar attacks and abilities.
 You unlock Spider-Man first but the teens will be unlocked shortly after.
-Each of the three are fast and nimble and can play largely above ground.
+All three are fast, nimble, and can play largely above ground.
 In terms of the three, Spider-Man is the most traditional.
 Spider-Gwen has the best defense due to her warping abilities, while Miles Morales deals electric elemental damage with his abilities.
 You can’t go wrong with any of the three, but it’s smart to have one in your squad.

 Scarlet Witch: As a support hero, Scarlet Witch can create areas that slow enemies down.
 She’ll also learn a useful healing ability when she levels up enough, so if you find yourself using up those three revives, a healer is a great option.